mattermost/docs/source/process/definitions.rst

 Experimental Level Quality
   - Not recommended for use in production
   - Unknown level of stability, and might cause data loss
-  - Minimal feature that is not yet complete
+  - Minimal feature set that is not yet complete
   - Little or no documentation available
   - Disabled by default and must be turned on with a run-time feature flag